Daniel Radcliffe Felt ‘Insecure’ When Playing Harry Potter

 “What’s cool about that stuff is I never as a kid, and you’re just insecure at that age, I never felt cool at any point playing that character.
 And people thought that was pretty cool, it’s nice.”

-Fallon showed the actor another meme featuring the “Harry Pugger” pug dressed up as Harry Potter that made Radcliffe laugh.
+Fallon showed the actor another meme featuring the “Harry Pugger” pug dressed up as Harry Potter, the image drawing laughter from Radcliffe.
 After seeing a photo of himself sitting alone outside of a café with the words, “Thinkin’ bout all them school loans wondering if your wizardry degree gonna work out,” written over the image, Radcliffe gave Fallon the scoop about what was actually going on when the picture was taken, reports Entertainment Weekly.

 “That’s me years ago out for lunch or something realizing there was a paparazzi to my right and thinking, ‘Ugh, what do I do?'”